cap-js/docs/get-started/learning-sources.md

 SWAPI - the Star Wars API.
 This sample is based upon the sample at [swapi.dev](https://swapi.dev) which in turn was based upon [swapi.co](https://swapi.dev/about).
 The original source can be found at https://github.com/Juriy/swapi.

 The projects described above have fallen out of maintenance but still offered the opportunity for a fun yet challenging learning experience from a non-trivial data model.
-The many bi-directional, many-to-many relationships with the data provides a good basis for an SAP Cloud Application Programming Model and Fiori Draft UI sample. {.indent}
+The many bi-directional, many-to-many relationships with the data provide a good basis for an SAP Cloud Application Programming Model and Fiori Draft UI sample. {.indent}

 ### BTP SusaaS App {.github}